Digital Nomad Life in Canada

 What do people appreciate most about the culture in Canada?

 "Expatriates in Canada appreciate the country's warm, welcoming culture that encompasses an enormous range of cultural experiences.
 Canadians are generally very open and accepting of other cultures, and expatriates often find the Canadian people to be friendly and helpful.
 Additionally, expats are often enamored with the incredible natural beauty Canadian is so well known for.
 Expats also enjoy the many cultural activities available such as art galleries, theatrical performances, sporting events, and festivals.
-Furthermore, Canada's excellent healthcare and education systems are particularly attractive to expats looking to stay in the country long-term," said one person in Canada.
+Furthermore, Canada's excellent healthcare and education systems are particularly attractive to expats looking to stay in the country long-term," explained one person living in Canada.

 What do people find most challenging about the culture in Canada?